We’re so excited for your engagement session!

 First and foremost:

-I highly recommend you try on your clothes at least a week before your session to make sure you feel comfortable in them and that they fit well.
+I highly recommend you try on your clothes at least a week before your session.
+It’s important to make sure you feel comfortable in them and that they fit well.
 As you select your outfit, keep the following points in mind:

 The level of formality should match (think ball gown vs jeans vs sports jersey).

-- For instance, you could both wear lighter tones (gray, white tan), jewel tones, or darker tones.
+- You could both wear lighter tones (gray, white tan), jewel tones (royal blue/purple, emerald), or darker tones.
 Drawing from the same color palette is a great way to coordinate!
-Choose an item of clothing with a pattern and then draw colors from within it to create the palette for your outfits.
+Choose one piece of clothing with a pattern, then draw colors from within it to create the palette for your outfits.

 - If your clothes contrast too sharply (think complete opposite colors, like black and white) they don’t tend to photograph as well.